 Cash used since the IPO is described elsewhere in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" of our periodic reports filed with the SEC.
-There has been no material change in the planned use of proceeds from the IPO from those described in the Final Prospectus.
+There has been no material change in the planned use of proceeds from the IPO from those described in the final prospectus for our IPO, dated as of June 24, 2021, and filed with the SEC pursuant to Rule 424(b)(4) on June 25, 2021 (File No. 333-256795).